canonical-websites/tutorials.ubuntu.com/tutorials/desktop/how-to-install-onlyoffice/how-to-Install-onlyoffice-desktop-editors-on-ubuntu-18.04.md

 To read more about the latest features in ONLYOFFICE Desktop Editors, you may refer to [the official documentation](https://helpcenter.onlyoffice.com/desktop/documents/allplatforms/desktop-editors-changelog.aspx).

 **WHAT YOU’LL LEARN**
-Three main ways to install ONLYOFFICE Desktop Editors on Ubuntu 18.04.
+Four main ways to install ONLYOFFICE Desktop Editors on Ubuntu 18.04.

 **WHAT YOU’LL NEED**
 * System requirements: